 Human Evolutionary Biology

-I'm a postdoctoral fellow working with Joseph Henrich on The Evolution of Religion and Morality Project under CERC.
+I worked a postdoctoral fellow with Joseph Henrich on The Evolution of Religion and Morality Project under CERC.
 This project collected random allocation game and dictator game data across 15 small-scale societies together with a suit of religiosity questions to test the effects of belief in omniscient and punitive moralizing gods on cooperation.

 2014 - 2016